👤 How to Set Up Single Sign-On (SSO) in Atobi

 • Identity provider X509 certificate → Paste the downloaded certificate.

-• Automatically create users if not exist → Toggle if you want Atobi to auto-create accounts for new users.
+• Automatically create users if not exist → Toggle ON if you want Atobi to create accounts for new users automatically.

 Setting up OpenID Connect (OIDC)